marko-a87/F_J_Food_Groceries/README.md

 Views: This renders and displays user information based on the models.
 This part does not handle the logic however.

 Controllers: This controls the logic for the user based on the model information.
-It listens to events from the views layer and executes the appropriate logic for that function/
+It listens to events from the views layer and executes the appropriate logic for that function.

 # Project Setup